jasonmccreary/blog-posts/2011-11-05-tough-mudder-challenge.md

 tags:
   - tough mudder
 description: "In two weeks I, as part of team #tigerblood, will accept the Tough Mudder Challenge - a 21 obstacle, 12 miles challenge course."
+subheading: "In two weeks I, as part of team #tigerblood, will accept the Tough Mudder Challenge - a 21 obstacle, 12 miles challenge course."
 ---
 In two weeks I, as part of team #tigerblood, will accept the [Tough Mudder][1] challenge.
 [This course][2], located in northern Indiana, will consist of 21 obstacles over 12 miles.
 The course is over rough terrain with elevation changes, water, and mud.
 I expect to be wet the whole time.
 Since *winter is coming* the cold will be a factor.